 Go and Listen to the Spirited Band

 If you’re in St John’s on a Friday night you’re in for a treat.
-Following his retirement from West Indian Cricket, the fast bowling legend Sir Curtly Ambrose who was born in Antigua now plays as bass guitarist in the with old teammate Sir Richie Richardson.
+Following his retirement from West Indian Cricket, the fast bowling legend Sir Curtly Ambrose who was born in Antigua now plays as bass guitarist in with old teammate Sir Richie Richardson.
 The band plays on a Friday night at the casino in St John’s from 2230 until 0100.
 The Spirited Band also plays at various venues throughout the island and you can find their schedule here.

 Get out of the City of St John’s

 Once you venture outside of the cruise port area, it’s pretty hard to see how St John’s Antigua could be described as pretty.
-There are small street, lots of traffic and it’s a pretty utilitarian city.
-We seriously advise that you head for a beach, although it depends on how much time in St John’s Antigua that you have as to where you’ll go.
+There are small streets, and lots of traffic and it’s a pretty utilitarian city.
+We seriously advise that you head for a beach, although it depends on how much time in St John’s Antigua you have as to where you’ll go.
 There are a variety of different ways to explore things around St John’s Antigua and we’ll cover them here.

 Take a Local Bus in St John’s Antigua.

 There are 2 bus stations in St John’s Antigua.
 The St John’s West Bus Station and St John’s East Bus Station.
 You’ll find the west bus station by the market (see our ST John’s Antigua map), and the east bus station is just down from the old Recreation Ground Cricket Stadium.
 Local buses in Antigua are minivans, seating 12-15 people.
-They have set routes, cost from EC$2.5 to EC$4 EC Dollars and don’t run to a set timetable, so this might be a challenge if you have limited time in St John’s.
+They have set routes, cost from EC$2.5 to EC$4 EC Dollars, and don’t run to a set timetable, so this might be a challenge if you have limited time in St John’s.
 However, you can take a bus to English Harbour, or to Dickenson Bay.
 You’ll need to be sure you have plenty of time for this option, as buses tend to set off when full and if one comes past and is full then you’ll be waiting for the next one to arrive.

 There are full details of the Antigua local buses here.
 Note that the maps are pretty hopeful, but it’s really easy to ask someone at the bus station.
 This, however, detailing which buses leave from which bus station is useful.